vlad-grigoryan/-amazon-transcribe-websocket-static/README.md

 ## License

-This library is licensed under the Apache 2.0 License.
+This library is licensed under the Apache 2.0 License. # -amazon-transcribe-websocket-static